davelevine/portfolio/data/posts/site-migration.md

 categories:
     - Knowledge
 date: "2020.04.09"
-description: I've been thinking about obtaining a more professional domain name for some time now, but didn't actually pull the trigger on it until last week.
-I ended up purchasing two domains, which may seem silly, but there is some logic behind it.
+description: A successful migration to a new professional domain and the lessons learned along the way.
 ---

 ## Analysis